-- c.
-Forms Service This section is used if you need to access forms not available to students. ie: Grade Change Forms, Course Withdrawal Forms, etc. - d.
+- students. ie: Grade Change Forms, Course Withdrawal Forms, etc. - d.
 DARSweb This application is used to run degree audits for advisors and students.
 Learn more about DARSweb here. - 2.
 Blackboard This is the CSU Pueblo Learning Management System that you will use to create your courses, post student grade progress, and communicate with students.
 Learn more about Blackboard here.
 Quick Tip: Unless you record any assignment that is not submitted by a student as a "0", it will not calculate in the in-progress grades for the student and will give them a false sense of their grade. - 3.
 CRA There may be other computer applications that you will need that are not automatically granted as a new faculty/adjunct faculty member.
-Check with your supervisor to see if any other accesses are needed.
+Check with your supervisor to see if any other access is needed.
 If so you will need to complete a CRA to request access here. - 4.
 Campus Wi-Fi To connect to campus wi-fi you will need to register your devices (phones, laptops, etc).
 Click here to register your devices.